luo-group/SPURS/README.md

 ## 🎯 Functional Site Identification
 SPURS can assign function scores to each position of the protein with protein sequence and structure as input.
 An example can be found at [./notebooks/functional_site_identification.ipynb](./notebooks/functional_site_identification.ipynb).

+Below is the visualization of the ground truth functional sites(X) and function scores assigned by SPURS for LIM domain in FHL1 (UniProt ID: Q13642; PDB ID: 1X63).
 <img src="figs/slides_function_score.png" width="400"/>